operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

 `operator-sdk run bundle-upgrade` assumes OLM is already installed and running on your cluster and that the Operator has a valid [bundle][bundle-format].
-It also assumes that the previous version of the Operator was deployed on the cluster using `run bundle` command or traditionally via OLM.
+It also assumes that the previous version of the Operator was either deployed on the cluster using `run bundle` command or traditionally via OLM.
+Another assumption of this command is that the newer operator bundle should not exist in the index image, if the previous version of the operator bundle was installed traditionally using OLM.
+This will cause the registry pod to fail as the bundle is already added to the index that provides package and csv.
 See the [CLI overview][doc-cli-overview] for commands to work with an OLM installation and generate a bundle.

 ```
 operator-sdk run bundle-upgrade <bundle-image> [--kubeconfig=] [--namespace=] [--timeout=]